 Where do you think most eye injuries occur?
 At construction sites?
 Recreational sports?
 The answer is in your own home.
 Nearly half of all eye injuries each year occur in and around the home.
 What’s more, home-based eye injuries are on the rise.
-When an ophthalmologist in the Bronx, or Jamaica, or anywhere in New York treats a patient with an eye injury, it’s likely someone who was cooking in their kitchen, working in the garden, or doing some other household chore.
+When an ophthalmologist in the Bronx, Queens, Manhattan or Brooklyn, or anywhere in New York treats a patient with an eye injury, it’s likely someone who was cooking in their kitchen, working in the garden, or doing some other household chore.

 Because October is National Eye Injury Prevention Month, we want to highlight the importance of identifying common eye injury risks around the home and list some ways to prevent eye trauma.

 Eye Injury Risks